Thommas/baby-build/ROADMAP.md

 Short term
 ----------

+- Need to make user homepage his current build or build form if not already defined
 - Refactor with only one single view
 - Refactor quest/goal/reward/favorite as Task + type
 - Refactor gamification inside User/Child